 Solution #12: Scan Your PC for Malware

 Malware is a term that gets thrown around a lot in online security, but what exactly does it mean?
-Malware is short for malicious software and refers to software designed to damage your computer or personal information.
+Malware, short for malicious software, refers to programs designed to harm your computer or personal information.
 A malware scan searches for malicious software that’s already infected your computer and removes it.

 The easiest and fastest way to identify malware is by running a scan with your antivirus or anti-malware software of choice (i.e., Avast, AVG, Bitdefender).
 If you haven’t installed one yet, give Microsoft Windows Defender a try.
 It’s free and excellent at finding rootkits and other hidden infections.
 Just open it and run a full system scan.

 This solution is like going back in time.
 It allows you to restore your PC to an earlier point when everything was working fine.
 Although it won’t delete any files added since the restore point, it will remove new programs or updates potentially causing problems.

 Performing a system restore should be your last resort since it is a bit technical.
 But if you are not confident in doing this, do not hesitate to seek help from someone who is familiar with this.

 The 0x80070001 error code is actually a very common problem, especially for Windows 10/11.
 It’s an error code commonly encountered when downloading or updating Windows.
 If it happens to you, don’t panic.
 Just refer to the fixes above and you should be able to get rid of it right away.